 - Verdant Skies is a sci-fi twist on the genre.
 It takes place on an alien world named Viridis Primus.
 The protagonist is a part of a colony and the goal is to ensure the survival of the colony.
 Along the way you can farm, fish, cook, befriend fellow colonists, and marry other colonists.

-- Viva Piñata is an Xbox 360 game developed by Rare.
-At the start of the game, your job is to turn a ruined wasteland into a beautiful garden that can be customized to your own will.
+- The Viva Piñata series is about turning a ruined wasteland into a beautiful garden that can be customized to your own will.
 But what makes this game truly stand out is the brightly-colored, animal piñatas that are actually living creatures.
 You can attract them to come visit your garden, and they might stay as "residents" if certain requirements are met.
 For each resident piñata, they have a "candiosity" meter.
 With it maximized, they can be sent to Piñata Central to be whisked off to parties, and then... *ahem* get bashed to pieces as any real piñata would.
 (Don't worry, they enjoy getting bashed ...well, most of them do.)
 Then eventually, they return to the garden seemingly unscathed.

 - Wild Season is about a job-hunting city kid who takes up an ad for a farm.
 You end up in Bedford Valley, however everyone is unpleasant and uninviting.
 The plot revolves around befriending them and finding out why they want you out of town.